-Now, Arthur from technical publications gets involved in the product lifecycle.
+Now, Arthur from Technical Publications gets involved in the product lifecycle.
 He is responsible for creating all of the consumer and services documentation that needs to be shipped with Ed's assembly.
-Arthur requests access to all of the information that has been created to date by Ed and Larry, including engineering diagrams, the manufacturing BOM and logistics information.
+Arthur requests access to all of the information that has been created to date by Ed and Larry, including engineering diagrams, the manufacturing BOM, and logistics information.
 At this point, Arthur might identify documentation from previous projects that relates to the parts in the assembly - and then start to work.

-Typically, Arthur might copy and paste from other documents, rewrite content as needed, reorient certain illustrations and edit procedural steps to accommodate both new users and experienced users.
+Typically, Arthur might copy/paste from other documents, rewrite content as needed, reorient certain illustrations, and edit procedural steps to accommodate both new users and experienced users.
 When this is done, he will save all of this work in the technical publication group's information repository.
-After this, Arthur may generate a draft PDF and submit it to Ed and Larry for their review and approval.
+After this, Arthur might generate a draft PDF and submit it to Ed and Larry for their review/approval.
 In many cases, Arthur will be informed that design changes have been made, which will require revisions to his document.

 Before Arthur is done, he probably will have created several documentation versions that describe or support the part.
 Moreover, some of these versions might be a version of the work previously done by Ed and Larry.
-Since traditional publication approaches do not link the documentation to its source data, publication teams often add time, cost and even risk (in the form of inaccurate or out-of-date content) to the process of producing technical support documentation.
+Since traditional publications approaches do not link the documentation to its source data, publications teams often add time, cost and even risk (in the form of inaccurate or out-of-date content) to the process of producing technical support documentation.

-This workflow could be significantly improved if engineering and technical publication team members were working in the same Teamcenter environment.
-Arthur could reference design data easily, using the visualization tools to understand the widget and its relationship to multiple systems.
-He could literally assemble and disassemble it in 3D while writing descriptions and procedural information.
-And he would only need to change or edit content that directly relates to new or changed product information.

-A single PLM-driven repository with state-of-the-art illustration software would enable Arthur to identify - and for partand procedure-specific content, to programmatically produce - new text and graphics whenever the engineering group updates the source CAD/CAE files.
+However, imagine how that workflow would change if engineering and technical publication team members were working in the same Teamcenter environment.
+Arthur would only need to change/edit content that directly relates to new or change product information.
+A single PLM-driven repository with today's latest illustration software would enable Arthur to identify - and in some cases, to programmatically produce - new graphics whenever the engineering group updates the source CAD/CAE files.

-Equally important, Arthur would receive automatic notification about what specific part or logistics information is affected by the design change.
-This notification capability is particularly valuable since it frees technical writers from having to research the design change and manually determine its impact.
-Instead, edits to the source data would be retained between ECOs, allowing Arthur to update the documentation with relevant content less frequently, but more accurately.
+Equally important, Arthur would receive automatic notification about which specific part or which logistics information is affected by the design change.
+This notification capability is particularly valuable since it frees technical writers from having to research the design change and determine its impact manually.
+Instead, edits to the source data would be retained between ECOs.